 • Events have properties that help Quality Teams keep Events organized like Owner, Product, Root Cause, and important dates (creation and due dates).

-• Event Steps: There are three types of Event Steps: Content, Tasks, and Validation.
+• Event Steps: There are four types of Event Steps: Content, Forms, Tasks, and Validation.
 Each type performs a different function of either collecting information, listing tasks, or clarifying event outcomes.

 • There is no limit to the number of Event Steps that can be added to an Event Template.